ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 If this property is Numeric, it specifies how long to wait before deciding that an active Connection has failed when trying to reliably deliver data to the Remote Endpoint.
 Adjusting this property will only take effect when the underlying stack supports reliability.
 If this property has the enumerated value `Disabled`, it means that no timeout is scheduled.
+A Transport Services API could express `Disabled` in various ways -- e.g., via an additional Boolean parameter of a function call.

 ### Timeout for keep alive packets {#keep-alive-timeout}